Application is closed! Next call is planned for spring 2020.

 NORBIS encourages you as a member to spend part of your PhD period (at least 3-6 months) at an institution abroad, to benefit from international expertise and to expand your international network.
 We have funding available for such an exchange, and welcome grant applications on a yearly basis.
-Please use the application form for this call.
+This years call is closed but you can download the application form for this call and prepare for next years call.
+Send the to email@example.com in addition with a letter or recommendation from your supervisor.
 Do not hesitate to contact us at firstname.lastname@example.org for further questions.

 Following the exchange, we expect you to send us a short (one page) report from your stay, describing what you have achieved, suitable for publishing on our webpages.
 We further encourage all students who receive funding to take an active part in our school, and attend our annual conference.